 Black-striped mussels are a small marine bivalve mollusc originating from Central and South America.
 They have spread to several countries in the Indo-Pacific region, and are considered a serious pest because of their ability to rapidly establish huge populations and cause significant environmental and economic impacts.

 There are no existing populations of black-striped mussels in NSW waters.
-However, in 1999 they were discovered in several enclosed marinas in Darwin Harbour.
+However, in 1999 they were discovered in several enclosed marinas in Darwin Harbour and successfully eradicated.

 Similar native species